 ASC 740 requires that the tax benefit of net operating losses, or NOLs, temporary differences and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryback or carryforward periods.
 As of December 31, 2020, the Company maintained a full valuation allowance of \$11.9 million against the Company's net deferred tax assets.
-As of March 31, 2021, the Company believes that the deferred tax assets are currently not considered more likely than not to be realized and, accordingly, has maintained a full valuation allowance against its net deferred tax assets.
+As of June 30, 2021, the Company believes that the deferred tax assets are currently not considered more likely than not to be realized and, accordingly, has maintained a full valuation allowance against its deferred tax assets.
 The Company will continue to assess its position on the realizability of its deferred tax assets, until such time as sufficient positive evidence may become available to allow the Company to reach a conclusion that a significant portion of the valuation allowance will no longer be needed.
-Any release of the valuation allowance would result in the recognition of certain deferred tax assets and a decrease to income tax expense for the period the release is recorded.
-However, the timing and amount of the valuation allowance release, if any, is uncertain and based on various factors.
+Any release of the valuation allowance will result in a material benefit recognized in the quarter of release.